seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

     serve(create_dashboard, port=5006)
 ```

-Both product UIs and these analytical surfaces share the same underlying truth (Neon + Sanity) and the same validation discipline.
+Both product UIs and these analytical surfaces share the same underlying truth (Neon + Sanity + Appwrite) and the same validation discipline.
 The result is that an ML feature or data pipeline can be prototyped and iterated in Panel, then promoted into production product surfaces without rewriting the contracts.

 ---